Alex Bregman Player Props: Astros vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays have the ninth-ranked team ERA across all league pitching staffs (3.91).
+- The Blue Jays' 3.86 team ERA ranks ninth among all league pitching staffs.

-- The right-hander's most recent time out was on Thursday against the Milwaukee Brewers, when he went 6 2/3 scoreless innings while allowing five hits.
+- The right-hander's last time out came on Friday against the New York Mets, when he went 7 2/3 scoreless innings while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.